Liu Shiming : Sculpting Empathy

 Full Description

-Liu Shiming (1926 - 2010) is a revered Chinese artist whose works have had a distinct impact on the course of modern Chinese sculpture.
-Born in Tianjin in 1926, Shiming attended the prestigious Central Academy of Fine Arts (CAFA) in Beijing where he was part of the first generation of sculptors trained by the People's Republic of China to study both traditional Chinese art and French modernist principles.
-Receiving early recognition for his work, Shiming's student project, Measuring Land (1950), was one of the first works exhibited abroad following the establishment of the People's Republic of China.
+Liu Shiming (1926-2010) is a revered Chinese artist whose works have had a distinct impact on the course of modern Chinese sculpture.
+Born in Tianjin in 1926, Shiming attended the prestigious Central Academy of Fine Arts (CAFA) in Beijing, where he was part of the first generation of sculptors trained by the People's Republic of China to study both traditional Chinese art and French modernist principles.
+Shiming received early recognition for his work, and his student project Measuring Land (1950) was one of the first works exhibited abroad following the establishment of the People's Republic of China.

 Contents